Learning Prometheus (Prometheus Stack) Through Hands-on Practice

 Why should you learn Prometheus?

-Prometheus is designed to provide monitoring data for virtually every component running on the Kubernetes infrastructure.
-As covered in this course, it has a very close relationship with the massive Kubernetes infrastructure, to the extent that major Kubernetes components are already prepared to allow Prometheus to collect metrics.
-Prometheus not only collects exposed metrics, but also includes various features that process them to make them easier for users to utilize.
+Prometheus is designed to provide monitoring data for almost every element running on the Kubernetes infrastructure.
+As covered in this lecture, it is so closely linked to the massive infrastructure of Kubernetes that major Kubernetes components are already prepared for Prometheus to collect metrics.
+Prometheus not only collects exposed metrics but also includes various features that process them to make them easier for users to utilize.

-Therefore, if you are using or planning to use Kubernetes infrastructure, which has already become almost the standard, Prometheus is an essential area you must learn.
+Therefore, if you are already using or planning to use Kubernetes infrastructure, which has already become a near-standard, Prometheus is an essential area you must learn.

-Therefore, if you are already using or planning to use infrastructure like Kubernetes, I hope you can learn Prometheus as quickly as possible and use it to grow into a leading developer/engineer.
-So why don't we start learning about Prometheus together right now, which may have felt unfamiliar until now? 😃
+Therefore, if you are already using or planning to use infrastructure like Kubernetes, I hope you can master Prometheus as soon as possible and grow into a leading developer/engineer.
+So, why don't we start learning about Prometheus right now, even if it feels unfamiliar? 😃

 📕